melissed99/snake-game/README.md

 - Draw an apple. ✔️
 - Draw startup and game-over screens. ✔️

-Milestone 2:
+Milestone 2: ✔️ COMPLETED NOV 29
-- Randomize location of apple each time eaten.
+- Randomize location of apple each time eaten. ✔️
-- When snake eats apple, make snake longer.
+- When snake eats apple, make snake longer. ✔️

 Milestone 3:
 - Endgame conditions if snake hits corner/edge of screen. ✔️